Greater Gliders

 Up until early 2018, historic records of Greater Glider populations within the Victorian Biodiversity Atlas were low.
 However since 2018, Greening Australia have added 118 Greater Glider records within the Boolarra South area, and these records now represent some of the highest densities of Greater Gliders known in Victoria.

-This project will survey this local colony to better understand the population size, range and family groups.
-It is being undertaken a part of the larger Strzelecki-Alpine ‘Biolink’ project, which seeks to protect and enhance important habitat corridors extending from the Strzelecki Ranges in the south to the Baw Baw and Alpine Ranges in the north.
+This project started by surveying the local colony to better understand the population size, range and family groups.
+It is being undertaken as part of the larger Strzelecki-Alpine Biolink project, which seeks to protect and enhance important habitat corridors extending from the Strzelecki Ranges in the south to the Baw Baw and Alpine Ranges in the north.
 It will inform planned re-vegetation of corridors and waterways of private land holdings adjoining the 350 hectare study area and future planning scheme protections.
+The survey was completed by Federation University with support from Greening Australia, Landcare and Latrobe City Council, who assisted with the coordination of a range of citizen science and school-based programs.

 Network Facilitator/Project Officer